07-01.10 – Policy on Substance Abuse for Faculty, Staff and Students

 The State of Maryland establishes and adopts the following substance abuse policy for the Executive Branch of State Government:

-2. All employees in the workplace must be capable of performing their duties.
+1. All employees in the workplace must be capable of performing their duties.
+An employee shall not report to work, or spend any work time, in an unfit condition to perform their duties.

 3. Employees experiencing substance abuse problems are encouraged to seek assistance through: